Dynamic binaural recording

-A Dynamic Binaural Recording is a type of Binaural recording where the sound source appears to changes position with the change in position of the user.
-It is used in Virtual reality applications, where the user is moving and the source of sound appears to change position, along with the user in 3D space.
-A combination of Head tracking and Binaural recording are used to generate the Dynamic Binaural recording.
-User's head in space is tracked and Binaural audio is played into headphones with respect to the position of user's head.
+Dynamic binaural recording is a type of binaural recording where the sound source appears to change position with the change in position of the user.
+It is used in virtual reality applications, where the user is moving and the source of sound appears to change position, along with the user in 3D space.
+A combination of head tracking and binaural recording are used to generate the dynamic binaural recording.
+The spatial position of the user's head is tracked, and binaural audio which takes account of it is played into headphones.
 This creates a realistic effect of sound, with freedom of movement to the user.